Gender pay gap report

 - Make It Happen – We use our knowledge, experience and data to make decisions and take action; driven by our responsibility and commitment.

-As an IIP Gold accredited organisation we recognise our staff as central to achieving our purpose, and as outlined within our Equality, Diversity & Inclusion strategy we are committed to a culture built on principles of fairness and trust, where differences are celebrated, and every employee is valued.
-As part of this, it is important that we recruit, develop, and recognise our employees based on individual merit and regardless of personal characteristics such as race, disability, sex, age, and gender reassignment, as covered within the Equality Act (2010).
+As an IIP Gold accredited organisation and Disability Confident Employer, we recognise our staff as central to achieving our purpose.
+As outlined within our Equity, Diversity & Inclusion Plan and reflected in our One Raven Culture Framework, we are committed to a culture built on principles of fairness and trust, where differences are celebrated, and every colleague is valued.

 Summary

-The median gap compares favourably to the national median of 17.3% within for the Not-for-Profit sector and 14.3% across all sectors, as provisionally reported by the Office of National Statistics in November 2023.
+The median gap at Raven has reduced by 4.58% since 2020 and compares favourably to the national median of 12.8% in favour of male employees, as provisionally reported by the Office of National Statistics in October 2025.

 Gender pay report – profile and results